sindrets/diffview.nvim/README.md

 ![file-history-multi](https://user-images.githubusercontent.com/2786478/131269782-f4184640-6d73-4226-b425-feccb5002dd0.png)

-The file history view allows you to list all the commits that changed a given file or directory, and view the changes made in a diff split.
-Open a file history view for your current file by calling `:DiffviewFileHistory`.
+The file history view allows you to list all the commits that affected a given file or directory, and view the changes made in a diff split.
+This is a porcelain interface for git-log.
+Open a file history view for your current file by calling `:DiffviewFileHistory %`.

 ## Usage

-### `:DiffviewOpen [git rev] [args] [ -- {paths...}]`
+### `:DiffviewOpen [git rev] [options] [ -- {paths...}]`

 Calling `:DiffviewOpen` with no args opens a new Diffview that compares against the current index.
-You can also provide any valid git rev to view only changes for that rev. Examples:
+You can also provide any valid git rev to view only changes for that rev.

+Examples:

 - `:DiffviewOpen`
 - `:DiffviewOpen HEAD~2`